 - Personality tests

-- See Profiling for Success (York log in required) for personality test, resilience and learning styles exercises
+- See Profiling for Success (use your York email address to register/access) for personality test, resilience and learning styles exercises

 - Numerical reasoning tests

 - Try out numerical and diagrammatic reasoning tests on AssessmentDay (use your York email or York alumni email to access)

 - Use the Maths Skills Centre for tips and practice for numerical reasoning tests